8 Small Business Trends to Know for 2022

-Although small businesses are facing some of their biggest challenges this year, many are also learning how to re-engage with their customers and adapt to emerging market needs.
+Although small businesses are facing some of their biggest challenges in recent times, many are also learning how to re-engage with their customers and adapt to new demands in the marketplace.

-With this in mind, we’ve compiled a list of eight emerging small business trends to watch in 2020 to better understand what your clients’ needs and wants are, and remain ahead of the curve.
+With this in mind, we’ve compiled a list of eight emerging small business trends to watch in 2022 to understand where your clients’ interests lie, and remain ahead of the curve.

 Shifting toward eCommerce